softwaresecured/blog-jsf/README.md

 JSF, Spring, JPA CRUD blog application
 ---

-The web application using JSF 2, Spring and JPA.
+The web application using JSF 2, PrettyFaces, Spring and JPA.

 #### Used frameworks
 - Spring